VU-QDA/data-management/README.md

 Since these requirements are not known and differ per project (partner), we only provide best practices here.

+In any case, make sure to make agreements on data retention (long-term storage).
+If data cannot leave the data owners' premises, they should give guarantees on retention for ten years to ensure reproducibility.

 ## Chinese Wall Best Practices
 Many privacy-sensitive data may not leave the systems they are kept in, e.g. they should be kept